Advertiser Disclosure

 QuickBooks Invoice screenshot

-QuickBooks Solopreneur (recently rebranded from QuickBooks Self-Employed) has all the features most freelancers need most to manage federal taxes, track deductions, and separate personal and business expenses.
+QuickBooks Solopreneur (recently rebranded from QuickBooks Self-Employed) has all the features most freelancers need to manage federal taxes, track deductions, and separate personal and business expenses.
 It also works great for having clients pay via invoice.

 If you already use QuickBooks for your accounting -- as millions of small businesses do -- then it makes sense to use QuickBooks Solopreneur to send invoices and process payments.
 Even if you don't use QuickBooks already, it's a great accounting tool for your self-employed business, especially if you also need invoicing.